Eugene McCague, Chair

-He is currently working as Deputy Group Secretary in Bank of Ireland, and has held a number of governance, finance and business management roles in Bank of Ireland and New Ireland.
-Prior to this he worked with Deloitte in both London and Dublin.
-He has seen first-hand the impact of dementia within his family.
+Prior to that he held a number of governance, finance and business management roles in Bank of Ireland Group and New Ireland Assurance.
+He has also worked for Deloitte in both London and Dublin.
+He has seen how first-hand the impact of dementia within his family.

 A self-employed shop owner, Noel has been active in local community affairs for many years during which time he has served on the board of Duleek Credit Union; is current chair of Duleek Development Association and Chairman of a local pre-school group.